Extreme singular values of inhomogeneous sparse random rectangular matrices: Probabilistic bounds on the smallest singular value

 \subsection{Acknowledgments}

+We are grateful to Antti Knowles and Ramon van Handel for helpful discussions and to the latter for a detailed explanation of the work \cite{brailovskaya2022universality}.
+Y.Z. thanks Ludovic Stephan for a careful reading of this paper and many useful suggestions.
+We thank the editor and anonymous referees for helping us improve the presentation.

-I.D. and Y.Z. acknowledge support from NSF DMS-1928930 during their participation in the program Universality and Integrability in Random Matrix Theory and Interacting Particle Systems hosted by the Mathematical Sciences Research Institute in Berkeley, California during the Fall semester of 2021.
+I.D. and Y.Z. acknowledge support from NSF DMS-1928930 during their participation in the program Universality and Integrability in Random Matrix Theory and Interacting Particle Systems hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall semester of 2021.
 I.D. is partially supported by NSF DMS-2154099.
 Y.Z. is partially supported by NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning.
-This work was done in part while Y.Z. was visiting the Simons Institute for the Theory of Computing in Fall 2022.
-The authors are grateful to Antti Knowles and Ramon van Handel for helpful discussions, and to the latter for a detailed explanation of the work \cite{brailovskaya2022universality}.
-Y.Z. thanks Ludovic Stephan for a careful reading of this paper and many useful suggestions.
+This work was done in part while Y.Z. was visiting the Simons Institute for the Theory of Computing in the Fall of 2022.